-Meta Mesh Wireless Communities is proud to announce our In-Home WiFi pilot project: Internet Access for Distanced Learning in Three In-need Pittsburgh Communities: Homewood, Coraopolis, and New Kensington.
+Meta Mesh Wireless Communities is proud to announce our In-Home WiFi pilot project Every1online: Internet Access for three in-need Pittsburgh Communities: Homewood, Coraopolis, and New Kensington-Arnold.

 How it works:

 Meta Mesh Wireless Communities’ bandwidth is transmitted from atop the Cathedral of Learning in Oakland via high-powered radios.